Part 11 — Investigations and complaints

 Giving notice of an investigation

-11.15 The Information Commissioner must notify the agency where an investigation of a complaint or an own motion investigation is proposed (s 75(1)).
-Similarly, the Information Commissioner must give written notice (with reasons) to the agency and the complainant (if there is one) if the Information Commissioner decides not to investigate or continue to investigate (ss 75(2)–(4)).
+11.20 Similarly, the Information Commissioner must give written notice (with reasons) to the agency and the complainant (if there is one) if the Information Commissioner decides not to investigate, or not to continue to investigate (ss 75(2)–(4)).

 Conduct of investigations

-11.16 The FOI Act sets out certain rules that apply to the conduct of the Information Commissioner’s complaint investigations and own motion investigations.
-The guiding principle is that an investigation shall be conducted in private and in the way the Information Commissioner considers fit (s 76(1)).
-The same principle applies to investigations conducted by the Commonwealth Ombudsman (Ombudsman Act s 8(2)).
+11.21 The FOI Act sets out rules that apply to the conduct of the Information Commissioner’s complaint investigations.
+The guiding principle is that an investigation shall be conducted in private and in a way the Information Commissioner thinks fit (s 76(1)).

-11.17 The Information Commissioner may obtain information from an agency officer and make any inquiry relevant to an investigation (s 76(2)).
-The Information Commissioner also has specific powers to compel the production of information by agencies (discussed below at [11.23]–[11.32]).
+11.25 Where an agency fails to provide information and documents within the initial or extended timeframe, the Information Commissioner may require the provision of information and documents pursuant to s 79 of the FOI Act.
+The Information Commissioner also has specific powers to compel the production of information by agencies (discussed below at [11.31]–[11.32].

-11.18 The Information Commissioner has a limited power to enter premises to carry on an investigation or to inspect documents on the premises.
-This could be done, for example, to inspect agency documents, or to investigate whether an agency conducted a proper search for documents.
+11.26 The Information Commissioner has a limited power to enter premises to carry out an investigation or to inspect documents on the premises.
+This can be done, for example, to inspect agency documents, or to investigate whether an agency conducted a proper search for documents (s 77).

-11.19 An ‘authorised person’ may enter premises occupied by an agency, or premises occupied by a contracted service provider that are used predominantly for the purposes of a Commonwealth contract (ss 77(1), (2)).
-An ‘authorised person’ means an information officer (the Information Commissioner, the FOI Commissioner or the Privacy Commissioner, as defined in the Australian Information Commissioner Act 2010), or an APS employee at Executive Level 2 or above in the OAIC who has been authorised by the Information Commissioner (s 77(6)).
+11.27 An authorised person may enter premises occupied by an agency, or premises occupied by a contracted service provider that are used predominantly for the purposes of a Commonwealth contract (ss 77(1), (2)).
+An authorised person means an information officer (the Information Commissioner, the FOI Commissioner or the Privacy Commissioner, as defined in the Australian Information Commissioner Act 2010), or an APS employee at Executive Level 2 or above in the OAIC who has been authorised by the Information Commissioner for the purposes of s 77 (s 77(6)).